Updated April 8, 2020

 Can an employer take an employee’s temperature at work to assess the risk for COVID-19?

-This is not recommended or encouraged.
+This should be approached with extreme caution.
+Generally speaking, it is not recommended or encouraged.
 Taking employee temperatures could be viewed as a medical exam, and an employer’s ability to conduct a medical exam may be prohibited or limited by privacy or other health related legislation in your jurisdiction.
 Generally speaking, the utility of employers taking employee temperatures (whether for COVID-19 or for other illness) has been questioned, and we caution employers against doing so in the absence of specific PHAC or local health authority direction.

 Can an employer insist on a negative test result for COVID-19 prior to returning them to the workplace?